CORPORATE MANSLAUGHTER SOLICITORS & DIRECTOR LIABILITY FOR GROSS NEGLIGENCE MANSLAUGHTER

 - A publicity order - requiring a company to publicise its conviction and its terms to customers, shareholders and the general public

 These penalties can be given to an individual or a company as a whole.
-Due to the seriousness of the above penalties, it is imperative that you and your business seek advice and representation from experienced solicitors as soon as possible.
+Due to the seriousness of the above penalties, it is imperative that you and your business seek advice and representation from experienced Corporate Manslaughter Solicitors as soon as possible.